Estimated reading time: 3 minutes

-It seems like it was only yesterday that Americans were carving pumpkins or gathering around the dinner table to celebrate Thanksgiving.
-Now that the winter holiday season is in full swing, people are planning their vacations, scheduling dinner parties, and checking off their holiday shopping lists.
-If you run a small business, you and your employees will be busy doing these things, too.
-That said, you should consider setting aside time to purchase gifts for your employees, clients, and business associates.
-It’s a thoughtful gesture that will go a long way.
-Determining which gifts to give can be difficult because they might cost too much, or not align with the recipient’s interests.
-To guide you in the right direction, Balboa Capital came up with a helpful small business gift giving guide.
+It seems like only yesterday that Americans were carving pumpkins or gathering around the dinner table to celebrate Thanksgiving.
+Now that the winter holiday season is in full swing, people plan their vacations, schedule dinner parties, check their holiday shopping lists and organize their gift-giving budgets.
+If you run a small business, you and your employees will also be busy doing these things.
+Moreover, you might even show signs of an overworked small business owner.

-Decide on a budget.
+Determine a gift-giving budget.

-Regardless of how well your business performed this year, you should exercise caution when spending money on holiday gifts.
-A big, extravagant gift can send the wrong message, whereas as a cheap, generic gift will be forgotten by the next day, or perhaps end up in the trash can.
-When planning your budget, write down a list of the individuals and/or companies you want to give gifts to, along with some gift ideas.
+Regardless of how well your business performed this year, it would be best if you exercise caution when spending money on holiday gifts.
+A big, extravagant gift can send the wrong message, whereas a cheap, generic gift will be forgotten the next day or perhaps end up in the trash can.
+When planning your budget, write down a list of the individuals and companies you want to give gifts to and some gift ideas.

-Make it personal.
+Make gift-giving personal.

-It is worth noting that your employees might be perfectly happy with a small cash bonus or a paid day off instead of a physical gift.
-Lastly, avoid the pre-printed note card with a generic “thank you for choosing our company” message.
+It is worth noting that your employees might be thrilled with perks such as a small cash bonus or a paid day off instead of a physical gift.
+Lastly, avoid the pre-printed notecard with a generic “thank you for choosing our company” message.
 Instead, write it yourself, and include something that will resonate with the recipient.

 So, use common sense when selecting gifts and stay away from anything that is even remotely inappropriate.
-Also, don’t just assume that everyone on your shopping list celebrates the holidays.
-Giving a gift to someone who has a different religion or belief might make them feel very uncomfortable.
+Also, do not assume everyone on your shopping list celebrates the holidays.
+Giving a gift to someone with a different religion or belief might make them uncomfortable.

-Don’t leave out any of your employees.
+Do not leave out any of your employees.

-If you are going to give holiday gifts to your employees, make sure you include every one of them.
-If you only reward certain team members, the others will surely find out and start talking about it.
-This can result in a negative morale at your company, which is not something you want during the fun and festive holiday season.
+If you will give holiday gifts to your employees, make sure you include every one of them.
+If you only reward certain team members, the others will find out and start talking about it.
+This can damage your company’s morale, which you do not want during the fun and festive holiday season.